madnificent/ember-mode/README.md

             - friends
                 - show.coffee

+#### navigation ####

 Say you are visiting the `models/friend.coffee` file with `ember-mode` enabled.
-Pressing `C-c c r` will move to `routes/friends.coffee`.
+Pressing `C-c c f r` will move to `routes/friends.coffee`.

-If, from there on, you enter `C-c c c` ember-mode will try to open `controllers/friends.coffee`.
+If, from there on, you enter `C-c c f c` ember-mode will try to open `controllers/friends.coffee`.
 As that doesn't exist, it'll try all of the following:

     - controllers/friends.js
     - controllers/friend.coffee
     - controllers/friend.js

-As none of these exist, it asks to create `controllers/friends.coffee` instead.
+As none of these exist, it asks to generate the friends controller instead.
+If you choose to generate the controller, it will be opened right after.

-So that's basically it, quickly and easily navigate between files in an emberjs project.
+#### automatic generation ####

+Say we are visiting `models/friend.coffee` and want to generate the `friend` route.
+Pressing `C-c c g r` will use the ember generators to generate the route and open it.

+Note that pressing `C-c c f r` would have navigated to `routes/friends.coffee` and wouldn't have found the generated route.

+#### manual generation ####

+Say that we want to generate a new model, for which we don't have a related resource yet.
+We are visiting `routes/plugins.coffee` and would like to generate a `Peer` model.
+Pressing `C-u C-c c g m` will ask for the name of the class to generate and the options to be passed to the generator.
+The default values are derived from the current location.

+*PRO TIP:* If you are using coffeescript, enable `ember-cli-coffeescript` to generate coffeescript instead of javascript files.

+    cd path/to/your/ember-cli-project
+    npm install ember-cli-coffeescript --save-dev

 ### published bindings ###